bbbenbat/Projet_5_Pur_Beurre/README.md

-Your local machine must have a mysql server installed with a database : name : pur_beurre user : ocr password : As you want(asked at start application) rules user : all privileges on this database
+Your local machine must have a mysql server installed with a database : name : pur_beurre user : ocr password : As you want(ask when starting the application) rules user : all privileges on this database

 ```